shivam5992/pywordcloud/readme.md

 Install
 -------

-You can install PyTagCloud either via the Python Package Index (PyPI) or from source.
+You can install pywordcloud either via the Python Package Index (PyPI) or from source.

 To install using pip: